• Mental Health

 Depression is often thought of as just one condition, but it is actually a collection of disorders that affect mood, energy, and motivation.
 Although the assorted diagnoses produce varied symptoms, they all have the power to drastically impact a person’s overall well-being.
 Depression disorders are treatable, though, and understanding the types of depressive disorders can streamline the process.

-Major depressive disorder (MDD) is the condition many picture when they think of depression, and with more than 20 million Americans having the condition, it is a common form.1 MDD will affect a person’s mood and happiness, but it also has the power to disrupt a person’s energy, sleep, and diet.
+Major depressive disorder (MDD) is the condition many picture when they think of depression.
+More than 20 million Americans have the condition, making it a common form.1 MDD will affect a person’s mood and happiness, but it also has the power to disrupt a person’s energy, sleep, and diet.
 MDD can negatively influence the attention levels, concentration, decision-making, and self-esteem of anyone with the condition.2

-One person may have only a single episode of major depression with a few mild symptoms.
+One person may have only a single episode of major depression with a few mild depression symptoms.
 Another person could have recurrent MDD with severe symptoms that trigger feelings of worthlessness, guilt, and suicidal thoughts, illustrating the invaluable point that one person’s depression can vary greatly from another’s.
-Professionals are always investigating the symptoms of depression to diagnose the condition.

-If someone has five or more of the following for at least two weeks, MDD could be to blame:2
+If someone has five or more of these symptoms for at least two weeks, MDD could be to blame:2

 • Feeling sad, low mood, or increased irritability